hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 }
 ```

-And finally, the one we were looking for our orphans problem:
+And finally, the one we were looking for to solve our orphans problem:

 ```rust
 #[cfg(feature = "impl-cgmath")]